nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-solana.md

 The `image` field specifies the filename of the main image for the NFT.
 Right now it points to a local file, `0.png`, which needs to be in the same directory as this JSON file.
 Once the image is uploaded to NFT.Storage, `0.png` will be replaced with a link to the uploaded file before the metadata is stored.

 The `attributes` array allows you to tag your NFT with various "traits", the meaning of which is entirely up to you.
 For example, if you're writing a game, your NFT weapons might have a "damage" `trait_type` whose `value` corresponds to the attack power of the weapon.
-Some art NFTs may benefit "rarity" trait to indicate how relatively unique a given NFT is compared to its collection-mates.
+Some art NFTs may benefit from a "rarity" trait to indicate how relatively unique a given NFT is compared to its collection-mates.

 Finally, the `properties` field is a home for any custom metadata you want to include, but it also contains two important sub-fields, `properties.creators` and `properties.files`.